Skip to main content

 Stop for a rest

 There are toilets and a café at the National Trust for Scotland Visitor Centre, and places to eat and drink in the village of Glenfinnan.
-There are public toilets, shops and plenty of cafés and restaurants at Fort William.
+You’ll find public toilets, shops and plenty of cafés and restaurants at Fort William.

 Getting here